Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: Introduction

 Because the transit method represents on the order of three quarters of all current exoplanet detections, the biases inherent in the method leave open two classes of planets that are currently difficult to detect: small planets close to their hosts and large planets further out.
 Radial velocity detection methods, as the second most prolific method, give access to large regimes of wide-orbit parameter space, and have shed light on the life cycle of giant planets living there \citep[]{Hatzes+05, Knutson+14K, Stock+18}.

 The observed statistical properties of multi-planet systems have been used to infer the underlying history and evolution of planets \citep[e.g.,][]{Fang+12,Hansen+13,Malhotra+15,Pu+15,Steffen+15,Ballard+16,Xie+16,Weiss+18Peas,Pu+18,Denham+19, Tamayo+20}.
 One curious property of the multiplanet systems that have been observed is that the radii of planets in the same system are correlated with one another \citep[][]{Weiss+18Peas,Weiss+18multis}.
-There is ongoing debate whether this has been conclusively demonstrated to arise from formation processes as opposed to observation biases \citep[e.g.,][]{Zhu20,Weiss_2020,2020AJ....160..160M}, considering that dynamical evolution may erase the initial conditions of formation.
-Regardless, this is a pattern that is present in the data available, representing a common feature in known exoplanet system architecture.
+There {was} debate whether this has been conclusively demonstrated to arise from formation processes as opposed to observation biases \citep[e.g.,][]{Zhu20,Weiss_2020,2020AJ....160..160M}, considering that dynamical evolution may erase the initial conditions of formation, {however, correlations not explainable by observation bias have been demonstrated} \citep[e.g.,][]{He+21,gilbert+20}.
 Therefore, when we consider hypothetical configurations of planets that are meant to be similar to configurations already observed, we usually assume correlated planet masses.